StanislavBratchikov/StanislavBratchikov.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Reseacher in applied machine learning in biomedicine
+role: Reseacher in applied biomedical machine learning

 # Organizations/Affiliations to show in About widget
 organizations: